 Do I have to attend meeting and practices?

-We have regularly scheduled meetings at 3:30 – 5:00 p.m. on Tuesday and Thursday which are mandatory.
+We have regularly scheduled meetings during the week.
 Many weekends have work sessions and practice rounds.
 These practices, however, can work around your schedule.
 Some students have semesters, for example, where they simply cannot make it to all the squad meeting times and those students simply make arrangements with teammates and coaches to practice at other times or make the most out of less time.

 You will never (and should never) miss a class because of a debate practice or meeting.

 OK, how do I know if I am right for the debate team?